Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 }
 ```

-We exercise the CommonPathPartitionsByUserId as you might have spotted.
+I exercise the CommonPathPartitionsByUserId as you might have spotted.
 I have a few more tests that exercise the same method, with different input, but I saw no reason to add them here.

 ```
 public IEnumerable<CommonPath> CommonPathPartitionsByUserId()